microsoft/WhatTheHack/CONTRIBUTING-NEW.md

 This section describes the guidelines for contributing to What The Hack.

+### On-Boarding Process

+1. Submit the proposal for your new WTH for consideration: http://aka.ms/wthproposal
+1. WTH Leads will get in touch to start the on-boarding process.
+If they are aware of other teams with similar proposals, they will schedule a meeting with everyone to see if it makes sense to combine efforts.
+1. WTH Leads will update the What The Hack teams site and:
+    - Add everyone in your team to the What The Hack teams site.
+    - Create a new channel for you named the same as your new WTH.
+    - Add a copy of the WTH Outline Template:
+        - WTH Leads will create a copy of the “WTH-ProposalAndAbstract.docx” and copy this file to the Files tab of your new channel and draw everyone’s attention to it.
+1. The WTH Leads will schedule a 1-hour kick off call your entire team when everyone is available to:
+    - Explain if/why there are extra teammates you are being combined with.
+    - Walk through the What The Hack team, your channel and the Outline document they can optionally use.
+    - They’ll be setting up a 30 minute cadence call every two weeks to address any questions or requests you have during development.
+    - Walk through the How to Author document.
+        - Everyone on your team still needs to read and internalize this document to save you trouble and heartache down the line.
+    - Discuss your plan for the hack and how it fits the format of What The Hack.
+1. During the cadence call, your team will dictate the pace of the call and report what they have worked on.
+It is essentially your call to discuss things.
+Even if there is a stint that nothing was worked on, that’s totally fine.

+### Release Process

+When you feel your hack and finished and ready for release, this is the process we will follow.

+1. The WTH Leads will assign you a new hack number.
+1. You should immediately rename your root folder to use that number.
+1. The WTH Leads will schedule a 60-minute call with your team for the final review.
+    - This review is the first pass through the hack, the WTH reviewers will be going through the text with a fine-toothed comb checking for:
+        - Adherence with the How To Author style-guide.
+        - All links work, especially the navigation links
+        - All images show properly.
+        - This is NOT a content review, as the authors YOU are the SMEs so the reviewers are trusting that you’ve taken care of the technical bits.
+        - Any syntax, grammar or punction problems that the reviewers see and want you to address.
+    - NOTE: It is important that you take notes through-out the meeting so you can go away and make these changes and not miss anything.
+1. Once you have completed the changes, you’ll need to submit a pull request.
+1. WTH reviewers will now look at your PR and leave comments about problems that still remain.
+When you see these comments submitted leave further comments if you have clarifying questions to ask or arguments against the change (that’s ok).
+1. Once you have addressed all the issues from all the reviewers, the WTH maintainers will accept and merge the PR.

 ### Pull Requests

 All contributions come through pull requests.
 To submit a proposed change, we recommend following this workflow: